3bdul1ah/License-Plates-Detector-Model/README.md

 Whether you're an enthusiast looking for a reliable license plate recognition solution or a professional seeking robust software for larger systems, our tool is designed to impress and deliver.
 Dive in and discover our license plate detector!

-## License Plate Detection Model Update (2023-09-06)
+> **License Plate Detection Model Update (2023-09-06):**
+>

-**1. Stability:** The system is now in a stable state.
+> - **Stability:** The system is now in a stable state.
+>

-**2. Accuracy:** Its detection accuracy is outstanding, exceeding 90%.
+> - **Accuracy:** Its detection accuracy is outstanding, exceeding 90%.
 Failures are rare.
+>

-**3. Output Details:** The model can discern and provide:
+> - **Output Details:** The model can discern and provide:
-   - Plate category ✅
+>    - Plate category ✅
-   - Plate number ✅
+>    - Plate number ✅
-   - Plate state ✅
+>    - Plate state ✅
+>

-The model’s detection ability is parallel to human eyesight:
+> The model’s detection ability is parallel to human eyesight:
-  - If it recognizes a plate, it captures it with high precision.
+>   - If it recognizes a plate, it captures it with high precision.
-  - When the model cannot detect a plate, it will clearly mention that no plate could be detected.
+>   - When the model cannot detect a plate, it will clearly mention that no plate could be detected.

 ## Table of Contents
 - [System Flow](#system-flow)